ipuhakka/BetAI/Documentation/Diary.md

  **13.10.2018**:
  Created test cases for loading a generation.
 Created a JsonConstructor for node.
 All tests run OK.
+Added a function to see if a save exists.

+ Next up -> Implement a function that returns the values from *values.json* for a save.